-As students move into KS4 they will begin to specialise and focus on the subjects, which they feel, will benefit them most as they transition into further education or training.
-This allows for their option subjects to be taught in greater depth and gives them the opportunity to pursue areas of learning which are of particular interest to them.
-The flexibility in our curriculum model allows the school to implement it in a bespoke manner for each pupil.
-Numerous ‘pathways’ are available to our students, which allows each learner to fully maximise their potential within a curriculum tailored to them.
+As students move into KS4 they will begin to specialise and focus on the subjects, which they feel, will enable them to transition into the most appropriate and ambitious further education or training.
+This allows for their option subjects to be taught in greater depth and provides them with the opportunity to pursue areas of learning which are of most benefit to them.
+Having experienced a broad and highly varied KS3 curriculum, pupils are able to individually tailor their KS4 program of study to align with their strengths, interests and future goals.
 We spend a significant amount of time talking with students, their parents/carers as well as any relevant external support to ensure that the curriculum meets their individual needs.
-Regular Careers Education, Information, Advice and Guidance (CEIAG) drop down days and support sessions aid this process.
+Regular Careers Education, Information, Advice and Guidance (CEIAG) drop down days and 1-to-1 guidance sessions aid this process.
 We continue this dialogue and give students the chance to make a further option choice as they move through KS4.

 The curriculum model has been highly successful, the result of which is the exceptional GCSE outcomes the students have achieved in recent years.
 It has also played a significant role in improving attendance to above national levels, lowering persistence absence, lowering fixed term exclusions and reported instances of poor behaviour.
 It is of great pride that disadvantaged learners at Manor Croft, achieve significantly better than non-disadvantaged students nationally, ensuring they have the opportunity to access higher level learning when they leave.
 It is clear that disadvantaged students are not disadvantaged at Manor Croft.